The Secret Formula of Life, Part III: Using Your Power for Good

 By now, we know that we have the power control our day-to-day experience by strengthening and using our self-awareness and self-management skills.
 But what happens when something outside your control—namely, the people around you who are paying more attention to the “villain voices”—zaps your energy?
 Like any superhero, we need to use our powers for good, not evil!

-Today, Amy VanDeWater of Glue Veterinary Coaching is back for the final installment in our series on emotional intelligence, a.k.a. our ability to be aware of and manage our emotions and the emotions of others.
+Today, Amy VanDeWater of Glue Veterinary Coaching is back for the third installment in our series on emotional intelligence, a.k.a. our ability to be aware of and manage our emotions and the emotions of others.
 Amy believes EQ is a superpower that can have a massive impact on our lives, and the sooner we learn to wield that power, the sooner we can achieve our heroic quest to find happiness, success, and fulfillment.

 In this episode, Amy offers encouragement for setting off on your own EQ journey, explains how to handle negative people we can’t avoid, and shares tips for helping others achieve EQ enlightenment.

 With 35+ years of experience in the field, Amy is the founder of Glue Veterinary Coaching, where she brings a real-world approach to helping veterinary teams and managers maximize their impact and fulfillment.
 Learn More »

 Mia Cunningham: You alluded to it a little bit earlier, but just when you think about your overall wellness and keeping your blood pressure low—you know what I mean?
 If you figure those things out, it seems like you’d be healthier overall.